 This class of drugs includes illegal stimulants, such as methamphetamine and cocaine, and prescription stimulants, such as Adderall, Concerta, Vyvanse, and Ritalin.
 Stimulant abuse can lead to several physical and mental health problems, in addition to physical dependence and addiction.

-Amphetamine and methamphetamine stimulate the central nervous system — providing a temporary, pleasurable boost to various mental processes and imparting a sense of increased energy and alertness, while simultaneously affecting the reward centers of the brain.
-This stimulation of the reward centers of the brain keeps users coming back for more and more of the euphoric feeling associated with speed 1.
+Stimulants stimulate the central nervous system — providing a temporary, pleasurable boost to various mental processes and imparting a sense of increased energy and alertness, while simultaneously affecting the reward centers of the brain.
+This stimulation of the reward centers of the brain keeps users coming back for more and more of the euphoric feeling associated with stimulants1.

-Stimulants such as speed typically stay in the system only a short period of time.
-In dependent individuals, should attempts be made to quit using or if the drug merely hasn’t been used recently, the intense cravings for speed can become very strong.
-Stimulant withdrawal syndromes vary across different individuals, but some of the more common symptoms of speed withdrawal include:
+Stimulants such as adderall typically stay in the system only for a short period of time.
+In dependent individuals, should attempts be made to quit using or if the drug merely hasn’t been used recently, the intense cravings for stimulants can become very strong.
+Stimulant withdrawal syndromes vary across different individuals, but some of the more common stimulant withdrawal symptoms include:

-One of the more challenging, and potentially urgent side effects of withdrawal from speed is an extreme depression that may occur.
+One of the more challenging, and potentially urgent side effects of stimulant withdrawal is an extreme depression that may occur.
 People have been known to attempt suicide during withdrawal in association with this extreme depression 2.

 Medically Assisted Detox

 It can be difficult to know if you have a problem with substance abuse.
-You may be addicted to speed and need the assistance of a formal treatment program if you meet 2 or more of the criteria for a stimulant use disorder, as outlined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) 4:
+You may be addicted to methamphetamine or amphetamines and need the assistance of a formal treatment program if you meet 2 or more of the criteria for a stimulant use disorder, as outlined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) 4:

-Supervised detox can provide an opportunity for someone withdrawing from speed with a supportive environment in which to do so.
-Cravings for speed and other stimulants can be incredibly strong.
+Supervised detox can provide an opportunity for someone experiencing stimulant withdrawal symptoms with a supportive environment in which to do so.
+Cravings stimulants can be incredibly strong.
 Controlling these cravings can be an extreme struggle for those attempting to detox alone, and relapse is very common.

-Regardless of the level of luxury, detox and rehab programs provide similar types of treatment for addiction to speed and other stimulants.
+Regardless of the level of luxury, detox and rehab programs provide similar types of stimulant addiction treatment.
 Detox is usually short-term, lasting only a few days.
 Rehab programs are for those needing longer treatment, and rehab typically lasts a few days up to a few months.
 Programs typically involve supervision of medical conditions by nurses and doctors.

 Successful treatment usually incorporates care that extends beyond the brief detox period.
 Ongoing addiction treatment will involve counseling and therapy for patients.
 The counseling provided gives those recovering an opportunity to learn skills to keep from relapsing after leaving treatment.
 Some programs also use family therapy as a way to help the family provide support during recovery from drug addiction.
 Family therapy can also facilitate the process of healing from the problems that were created by the drug addiction.

-Not everyone needs inpatient detox or rehab and some people seeking to detox from speed can enter outpatient treatment.
-Outpatient treatment also uses the same type of group and individual counseling as inpatient treatment.
+Not everyone needs inpatient detox or rehab and some people seeking to detox from stimulants can enter an outpatient treatment program.
+Outpatient treatment programs also use the same type of group and individual counseling as inpatient treatment.
 Depending on an individual’s needs, the outpatient treatment program may meet from a few hours per week up to several hours, 3 or more days per week.
-Outpatient treatment is not right for everyone seeking to detox from speed, but it can be an option for some people and allow them to continue living at home and attending to their daily responsibilities.
+Outpatient treatment is not right for everyone seeking to detox from stimulants, but it can be an option for some people and allow them to continue living at home and attending to their daily responsibilities.

-A person seeking rehab or detox from speed can find a suitable program to meets their needs and their budget by doing some research into what programs are available.
-In some communities, there may also be low-cost or free programs run by community centers or government agencies that provide detox from speed.
-Insurance will also cover many people’s detox and rehab treatment for speed addiction.
+A person seeking rehab or detox from stimulants can find a suitable program to meets their needs and their budget by doing some research into what programs are available.
+In some communities, there may also be low-cost or free programs run by community centers or government agencies that provide detox from stimulants.
+Insurance will also cover many people’s detox and stimulant addiction treatment.